salvir1/COVID-19-outbreak-data-analysis/README.md

 - Avoided classification in one of the other outbreak categories
 - About 133M people are in this group

-### Areas for further study
+## Areas for further study

-- Describe and then model an *early warning system* that could identify when the infection rate for a region such as a state is threatening to become an outbreak.
+- This analysis informed the development and simulation of an early warning system based on randomized sampling of a subset of a population of people for pre-symptomatic COVID infection.
+This proposed early warning system is described in more detail [here](https://github.com/salvir1/covid-early-warning-system).
-- Analyze data from other regions of the world that have seen outbreaks with similar timing such as Europe.
+- Another further area of study would be to extend this analysis to other geographic regions outside of the US such as Europe.

 ## Contributors
 [Rob Salvino](https://github.com/salvir1)